garypotato/Everyday-review/index.md

 - Next.js
   - `app router` vs `page router`
     - `app router` includes `server component` and `client component`
-    - `server component` only runs in server, means no extra JS code send to browser; only can user server side functionality
+    - `server component` only runs in server, means no extra JS code send to browser; only can use server side functionality
     - `client component` pre-render in server and re-render in the browser for client functionality
     - `page router` always run twice, first `server` then `browser`
   - `<Link>`